-Joyce was known for his wonderful lead jab; it was said it was fired out of a cannon.
+Joyce was known for his wonderful lead jab.
 He never did win a world title but he utilized his great talent to defeat many a great fighter.
 This includes victories over Lew Jenkins (two times), Maxie Fisher, Slugger White, Leo Rodak, John Thomas, Ray Lunny, Pete Lello, Ike Williams, Chalky Wright, Allie Stolz, Jackie Wilson, Bobby Ruffin and Henry Armstrong (three times!).

 7. Tippy Larkin

 Tippy Larkin, born Antonio Pilleteri, was nicknamed “The Garfield Gunner.”